Rawlsian Assignments: Introduction

-Another measure to compare the assignments is the sum of the probabilities with which families are assigned apartments ranked in the first $k$ positions, for each $k\in \{1,\ldots,n\}$.
-We call it the expected number of families that are assigned apartments with rank less than or equal to $k$.
-The Rawlsian rule assigns a lower expected number of families their least preferred apartments compared to the PS rule.
-It also assigns a lower expected number of families their top choices, especially their first choice.
+Another measure to compare the assignments is the expected number of families assigned apartments ranked in the first $k$ positions, for each $k \in \{1,\ldots,n\}$.
+For a fixed cooperative and a fixed random assignment, this expectation is taken over the lottery induced by the assignment rule; equivalently, it is the sum of the assignment probabilities with which families receive apartments ranked in the first $k$ positions.
+The Rawlsian rule assigns a lower expected number of families to their least preferred apartments compared to the PS rule.
+It also assigns a lower expected number of families to their top choices, especially their first choice.
 The MTAV falls between these two distributions.
-Figure \ref{fig:intro} displays the rank distribution graph for a cooperative with 28 families.
+To illustrate this, Figure \ref{fig:intro} displays the rank distribution graph for a cooperative with 28 families.
 Therefore, our solution provides an alternative to both the PS and MTAV that significantly improves upon them from an egalitarian perspective.

+Finally, we complement the empirical findings by analyzing the maximum rank of the Rawlsian rule in large markets.
+We consider markets of size $n$, where agents' preferences are drawn i.i.d.\ from a uniform distribution, and study the limit of the expected maximum rank as $n$ tends to infinity.
+Although the average maximum rank of the Rawlsian rule tends to infinity, we show that it grows at a slow rate (it is upper bounded by $\lfloor\ln(n)\rfloor$ plus a constant).
+In a market of size \(n = 1000\), for example, our result implies that the expected rank of the least preferred assigned object is at most~9.
+For the PS rule, however, simulations suggest that the expected maximum rank in a random market of size~$n$ is very close to $n$.

 In the next section, we place our contributions within the related literature.
 Section \ref{def} presents the model and definitions.
 In Section \ref{rawls}, we define the concept of a Rawlsian assignment.
 Section \ref{results} contains our main results and relates the Rawlsian assignment to other concepts in the literature.
 In Section \ref{algorithm}, we describe an algorithm to find the Rawlsian assignment for a given problem, and in Section \ref{app} we use it to illustrate the results with data from different housing cooperatives.
+Section \ref{section_large} includes the analysis for large markets.
 We conclude in Section \ref{conclu}.
-All the omitted proofs are in the Appendix.
+All the omitted proofs are in the Appendix and the Online Appendix.